 3. Watch out with new-builds

-Perhaps you are buying a new property that was just recently constructed.
+Did you buy a new property that was just recently constructed?
 A natural fear could be that there is no building to measure yet.
 Bob Aaron, experienced Toronto real estate lawyer warns that sales material is not part of a legal agreement.
 You cannot hold a developer to any promises they make unless those promises are in the contract.
 On his blog, Aaron reminds potential buyers that they should ensure the home contract holds details of everything they expect from their home.

-He also writes that he has developed three rules and that no other rules are necessary.
+He writes that he has developed three rules.
+No other rules are necessary.

 - Get it in writing.